accidental-green/validator-controller/README.md

 # Ethereum Validator Controller
-This GUI validator controller makes operating a validator simple and accessible to all.
+The validator controller is a simple GUI that makes operating a validator simple and accessible to all.

 ## Features: